Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 Weird Baseball Rules

 Most people know the most basic rules of baseball.
 Or at least they think they do.
 Three strikes and the batter is out?
-This Hub will explain why sometimes that's not even true.
-You have to catch a ball that's hit into the air for the batter to be out?
+This article will explain why sometimes that's not even true.
+Do you have to catch a ball that's hit into the air for the batter to be out?
 Nope, not always!